AcidWashDB/AcidWashDB/README.md

 * Database: a configuration and naming domain within a cluster.

-* Realm: a logical database partition, the unit of horizontal scaling, and the unit of data replication to clients.
+* Realm: a logical database partition -- the unit of horizontal scaling and the unit of data replication to clients.
 A realm is intended to be a cohesive set of data associated with a real-world entity, such as a user or a customer organization.

-  Joins and ACID transactions are supported only within realms.

   Each client replica of a given database subscribes to a list of realms.
 A disconnected client (a client that cannot access any storage servers) can only